virtual-kubelet/azure-aci/docs/DOWNGRADE-README.md

 # Install a downgraded Azure ACI plugin for Virtual Kubelet

 This document presents the instructions to install a previous official Azure ACI plugin using Helm (1.4.5 as an example).
+This operation works for upgrade cases (e.g. 1.4.7) as well.

 ## Prerequisites